stonish/lb-stack-setup/README.md

 ## Known issues

-- We don't know how to run over GRID files
 - You MUST run the top-level `make` from the directory where it resides.
 - Need to be able to run docker without sudo.
-- CMake emits a bunch of warnings.
+- CMake emits a bunch of warnings (can be ignored)

     ```log
       No project() command is present.
 The top-level CMakeLists.txt file must
       contain a literal, direct call to the project() command.
 Add a line of
       code such as
     ```

 - distcc is not happy about some of our generated files (can be ignored)

     ```log
     distcc[2541] (dcc_talk_to_include_server) Warning: include server gave up analyzing
     distcc[2541] (dcc_build_somewhere) Warning: failed to get includes from include server, preprocessing locally
+    ```

+- Exception from xenv (LbEnv/1020): this is a race condition when creating the xenvc cache, just retry the build.

+    ```log
+    _pickle.UnpicklingError: pickle data was truncated
     ```

 - Manual initial setup can be improved with e.g. cookiecutter.
 - `lb-docker-run` should be upstreamed and removed from this repo.
 - Logging is not uniform, and worse not documented